 The mission of the Catholic Worker Initiative is to feed the hungry, shelter the homeless, care for the sick, clothe the naked, visit the prisoner and work to expose and eradicate the injustices, systemic and otherwise that plague the vast majority of our human family.
-The Catholic Worker is about the belief in the sacred dignity of each and every human being on the planet, period.
+The Catholic Worker is about the belief in the sacred dignity of each and every human being on the planet.
 In a culture that worships material success , wealth and comfort, Catholic Workers seek to embrace poverty voluntarily as a way of growing closer to God and all God’s children.

-We will have a couple Catholic Workers living in our house from day one, and hope to be able to provide housing for those who are in a homeless situation in the very near future.
 We are eager for like-minded people to join us.
 Even though we find our inspiration in the Judeo-Christian tradition, we are not driven by dogma but by basic principles of social justice that a diverse cross-section of our community are sure to find compelling.